 Every second book seems to have some bobblehead on the cover, maybe a model, some sculpted fitness instructor, or just an idiot in yoga pants beaming into the camera.
 A self-proclaimed guru on nutrition, but in reality just a vainglorious narcissist obsessed with image.
 The bullshit titles like Eat Yourself Fit or Eat Yourself Beautiful, claim that with the help of their recipes, to use the term generously, you too can be thin, toned, beautiful or fit just like the boastful fool grinning vacuously on the front cover.
 The soul-sucking, depression-inducing recipes will commonly contain superfoods, which don’t bloody exist, acai berries, wheatgrass, linseeds and other such ingredients that make you want to reach for the nearest shotgun and end the misery.
 The authors of these cookbooks have no interest in food above perpetuating their own image and these waste-of-paper books are nothing more than publishers using a pretty face to appeal to the vain and the image-obsessed.

 If you want to partake in some ephemeral diet fad, then now is a great time to start.
 A dispiriting profusion of diet books grace the shelves of every bookstore.
 Some will give you the advice needed to stuff yourself for five days and starve yourself for two.
 Others may suggest juices that will have you whittling your life away sitting on the porcelain throne for five hours every day.
 There are hundreds of these books to help people lose weight and squeeze into their bikini for their annual fortnight in the sun.
-Here is a revolutionary idea: eat what you like in moderation, demonstrating some common feckin’ sense and, turn off the TV, get off your arse and do some exercise.
+Here is a revolutionary idea: eat what you like in moderation, demonstrating some common feckin’ sense and get off your arse and do some exercise.
 You want to lose weight?
 Try burning more calories than you consume.

 If you don’t want to get your culinary inspiration from a professional, or someone with even a rudimentary knowledge of the subject, then you can always get it from some arbitrary celebrity.
 Maybe some out of work z-lister that most people have never heard of, possible one who went on Celebrity Masterchef, or the sportsperson who thinks because they are on a controlled diet it gives them to right to share their meals with the world.
 Worse yet, get a cookbook from the nauseatingly moronic Gwyneth Paltrow – the actress who believes that water has feelings, had a ‘macrobiotic chapter’ in her life and would ‘rather die’ than let your kids have a cup-a-soup.